amckenna41/iso3166-updates/README.md

 * `/docs` - documentation for `iso3166-updates` Python package.
 * `/iso3166_updates` - source code for `iso3166-updates` Python package.
 * `/iso3166-updates-api` - all code and files related to the serverless Google Cloud Function for the `iso3166-updates` API, including the main.py, requirements.txt and API config file.
-* `/iso3166-check-for-updates` - all code and files related to the serverless Google Cloud Function for the check-for-updates function which is a periodically called Cloud Func that uses the Python software to check for the latest updates for all country's, ensuring the API and jsons are reliable and up-to-date.
-Includes the main.py and requirements.txt.
+* `/iso3166-check-for-updates` - all code and files related to the serverless Google Cloud Function for the check-for-updates function which is a periodically called Cloud Function that uses the Python software to check for the latest updates for all country's, ensuring the API and jsons are reliable and up-to-date.
+Includes the main.py and requirements.txt files.
 * `/tests` - unit and integration tests for `iso3166-updates`.

 Issues